tirtharajsinha/IOT-and-Robotics/README.md

 ## ESP based boards

-As ESP based borads are also available from third-party manufactures like adafruit,unexpectedmaker,wemos etc. so listing all boards impossible.
+As ESP based borads are also available from third-party manufactures like adafruit,unexpectedmaker,wemos,waveshare etc. so listing all boards is almost impossible.
 This [Page](https://www.espressif.com/en/products/modules) lists all esp official espressif products.

 #### Here we are only listing the popular ESP32 SOC series.